baechuu1/SOC-Automation-Project/README.md

 ## PROJECT OBJECTIVE

-To gain hands-on experience in implementing various security tools for SOC Automation to detect ongoing threats as a SOC analyst.
+To gain practical, hands-on experience in implementing and integrating various security tools for SOC Automation project.
+The goal is to enhance SOC automation capabilities, enabling more efficient detection, analysis, and response to ongoing threats.
+As a SOC analyst, the project focuses on configuring and managing an open-source SIEM platform (Wazuh) to centralize log management and security event analysis, automating threat detection and incident response workflows using Shuffle, and utilizing TheHive for coordinated incident management.

 ## TOOlS